GoogleCloudPlatform/cloudjourneysidecar/readme.md

 # Companion app for GCP Quest.

+Thanks for agreeing to test GCPQuest.
 This is the companion app for GCPQuest.
 It must be installed in your GCP project to get GCPQuest to work.

 ## Steps
 * Create New Project (Must limit length to 16 chars)
-* Navigate to Compute Engine in Cloud Console - wait for GCE to be activated
 * Open Cloud Shell in Project
 * run `export PROJECT=[project id]` where project id is the id of the project you created.